-Duende is all about inspiration for creative travellers and travelling creatives, but what is the real link between creativity and travel?
+Duende is all about inspiration for cultural travel for creative souls, but what is the real link between creativity and travel?
 How does one benefit from the other?
 This post we scratch the surface of the science of creativity; what it is; what goes on in our brain; and why increased creativity is one of the positive effects of travel.

 What is creativity really?

 Creativity has traditionally been associated with artistic pursuits – painting, writing, acting, music etc. However, the definition of creativity used by psychologists and scientists is much broader than just the arts.
 Creativity is to make novel and useful connections between two ideas.
-Applying this definition, we can see how creativity is relevant to a variety of fields and activities, from everyday problem solving and self-expression, to professional work in design and science.
+Applying this definition, we can see how creativity is relevant to a variety of fields and activities, from everyday problem solving and self-expression, to professional work in design through to science.

 Creativity can be learnt and taught

 All people have the capability to be creative to some level, in fact, most of us start very creative as youngsters and have it taught out of us.
 In 1968, scientists Drs George Land and Beth Jarman commenced a research study on a quest to learn more about whether creativity is a result of nature or nurture.